walkerke/valhalla/README.md

 Using the Node.js Bindings
 --------------------------

 The Node.js bindings are still under construction.
 We are working on building binaries for as many environments as possible, but they may not all be available yet.
-The first functionality that we are exposing is `route`, but we plan on exposing more of the tyr actor functions.
+The first functionality that we are exposing is `route`, but we plan on exposing more functionality over time.
 Right now, the input and the output are both strings - THAT WILL CHANGE.
 We plan on ingesting and producing protobufs.

 The Node.js bindings provide read-only access to the routing engine.
-You can install the Node.js bindings via npm install valhalla or from this repository either via

-`$npm install`
-which will check and use pre-built binaries if they're available for this release and your Node version, or via
+You can install the Node.js bindings via npm install valhalla or from this repository via `$npm install` which will check and use pre-built binaries if they're available for this release and your Node version.

-`$npm install --build-from-source`
-to always force building the Node.js bindings from source.

 Example of using in a node project:
 ```js